KemasRaihan/UnitsConverter/README.md

 # UnitsConverter
-Application that converts currencies, distance temperature, and weight units.
+Application that converts currency, distance temperature, and weight units.